michaelcontento/sayndo/Readme.md

-  Session specific messages can be written to the session object.
-  Give a user just that session property and the message will be available like that.
-How to write sessions and their properties, see the lines below.

-    res.session.message

-  **Note that the session message by default is just displayed one time.** To change that just modify the behaviour in the lib/app/app_local.js.

-  Create a new session with the authType "admin" for only 10 minutes. **To create a new valid session you need to define the "authType" attribute, related to the auth types in your config.js.**
+  Create a new session with the authType "admin" for only 10 minutes. **To create a new valid session you need to define the "authType" attribute, related to the auth types in your config.js.** You can set the "time to life" explicity.
+If it is not provided by you, the "ttl" property of your config file is used.
+Otherwise the default "ttl" is to 1 year.

-    res.session.write({authType: 'admin', user: 'John'}, 10);
+    res.session.write({authType: 'admin', user: 'John', ttl: 10} [, cb]);